 Frustration with communication breakdowns or a lack of being able to contribute will drive employees to seek a job elsewhere.
 Focus on retention by shifting how you communicate in the office to a more functional and social model.

-Regardless of your industry, employee retention should be one of your business’ top priorities.
-You can’t expand your business overnight, conjure up a new customer base out of thin air, or rid yourself of competition – but you can mitigate all of those on a smaller scale (and help your business enormously in other ways) with increased employee retention.
+Regardless of your industry, employee retention should be priority number one for HR.
+A business can’t expand overnight, conjure up a new customer base out of thin air, or rid itself of competition – but you and your HR team can mitigate all of those on a smaller scale (and help the business enormously in other ways) with increased employee retention.

-How much would you business benefit from increased employee retention?
+How much would your business benefit from increased employee retention?